Stryxin/dnd5edark-foundryvtt/README.md

 ## Changelog:

 Update v2.2.5
-* Improved compatibility with Plutonium, including rudimentary styling for the Charactermancer
+* Improved compatibility with SRD+, including rudimentary styling for the Charactermancer

 Update v2.2.4
 * Fixed Dark Mode sheets failing to switch some text styles